miloszmisiek/ci-p5-cutback/README.md

 ## **Deployment**

 ### Backend
-This project is deployed as a seperate backend service build with [Django Rest Framework](https://www.django-rest-framework.org/).
-It expose API endpoints for GET, POST, PUT, DELETE and OPTIONS functions.
-The databse is using relational database [PostgreSQL](https://www.postgresql.org/) and hosted to [Heroku](https://dashboard.heroku.com/) cloud PaaS.
+This project is deployed as a separate backend service build with [Django Rest Framework](https://www.django-rest-framework.org/).
+It exposes API endpoints for getting, POST, PUT, DELETE and OPTIONS functions.
+The database is using relational database [PostgreSQL](https://www.postgresql.org/) and hosted to [Heroku](https://dashboard.heroku.com/) cloud PaaS.

-The complete deployment process with backend project description is described in the seperate repository.
+The complete deployment process with the backend project description is described in the separate repository.

 The backend repository can be found [here](https://github.com/miloszmisiek/drf_api_cutback).

 ### Frontend

-The application's frontend was developed with use of [ReactJS](https://reactjs.org/) technology.
+The application's front end was developed with the use of [ReactJS](https://reactjs.org/) technology.
 The code was deployed to [Heroku](https://dashboard.heroku.com/) for production.
-The procedure for Heroku deployment was explained in details in the backend README.md.
-For Frontend the steps are almost identical, without the need to set **Config Vars** and installing Heroku Postgres dynos.
+The procedure for Heroku deployment was explained in detail in the backend README.md.
+For Frontend the steps are almost identical, without the need to set **Config Vars** and install Heroku Postgres dynos.

 **Procedure**